FREQUENTLY ASKED QUESTIONS

 Contact the Twin Oaks staff or office immediately and we will deal with the situation.
 You can call our office phone (231-848-4124) any time of day or night.
 We also frequently check our email (email@example.com).

 Can I bring my own firewood?

-Yes, we allow guests to bring their own firewood, as long as it's from a local source.
+Yes and no; while we allow guests to bring their own firewood, we do not allow oak if it still has bark on it (due to oak wilt disease).
 We DO NOT allow guests to burn wood with nails, staples, or metal (so don't bring your old lumber!)

 Where can I hike, run, or mountain bike in the area?